lukeyarian/Project3/README.md

 ## Notes

 One of the main challenges I faced was the inital learning on how to transfer data from screen to screen as the app flows.
 I learned about "Intent" which basically does exactly what I wanted it to do and passes the information from activity to activity.
 NEW: Adding the sounds was quite easy since I just uploaded them into a "raw" folder.
 Cutting out the Result Activity took a bit more effort.
 Everything seems to run more smoothly now and the app is more efficient.
+One of the main issues I have with my app is the double clicking issue.
+Sometimes when I click, it accidently clicks twice and I automatically get the following question incorrect.

 ## License